motoki317/redlock-action/README.md

   # The max number of times this action will attempt to lock a resource before giving up.
   # Default: 60
   retry-count: 60
   # The time in milliseconds between attempts.
   # Default: 1000
   retry-delay-ms: 1000
   # The max time in milliseconds randomly added to retries to improve performance under high contention.
   # Default: 200
   retry-jitter-ms: 200

+  # Random lock value - only needed for manual "unlock" action.
+  value: ''
 ```

 ## Examples